jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 * Flipped classroom: students will receive tasks, videos, and material before each class
 * Connected learning: we use real-life tools and information sources
 * Authentic learning: real-life business data (you can bring your own)
-* Learning diary and exercise work
+* Social constructivist: exercise work is built in phases and presented to other students for peer learning

 ---